dan-da/bitprices/README.md

 * This tool assumes that all incoming BTC are purchases and all outgoing are sales.
 This may or may not fit your accounting needs.
-* This tool does not presently exclude intra-wallet transfers.
-So movements to change addresses appear in the reports which is not always desirable.

 These limitations may be lifted in the future.
 Please let the author know if either of these are important to you.